Special Interest Housing

-For questions regarding the current Special Interest Houses or about creating a new Special Interest House, please contact Lee Gerstein at email@example.com.
+For questions regarding the current Special Interest Houses or about creating a new Special Interest House, please contact Rachel Wimberly at email@example.com

 The language house is a living and learning community that provides students with the opportunity to foster their learning of foreign languages and culture.
 Speaking a foreign language and attending different foreign language and cultural events is the central focus of programming within Language House.
 Students who choose to live in this house agree to practice speaking a foreign language in the house.
 All residents of the House must commit to improving their foreign language and cultural skills.
 Residents who reside in the Language House are required to attend 8 language tables per semester organized by the language coordinators.
 More information can also be found at the Language House's blog, found here.